ScuIp/CustomeVersionNatroMacro/README.md

 - **Natro-Alt-Synchronization Extension**
   Adds the ability to synchronize an alt account with your main account to gather in the same field.
   - Especially useful for **Tad alts in blue hives**.
-  - Allows players to use boosts (from the Blue Field Booster) in fields they normally wouldn’t gather in.
+  - Allows players to use boosts (Gained from the blue field booster.) in fields they normally wouldn’t gather in.
   - Based on the original **Tad Synchronization extension**, updated for the latest version of Natro Macro.
 ---

 ## 📝 Notes